Fishing charters San Jose del Cabo

 Gordo Banks

-An underwater seamount system that holds blue marlin, yellowfin tuna and big game year round in warm months.
+A seamount system that holds blue marlin, yellowfin tuna and big game through the warm months.
 Close enough for a half day push, productive enough to fill a full day.
-The most reliable starting point for blue marlin trips from Puerto Los Cabos.
+The most reliable starting point.

 20 mi